ianderrington/genai/docs/Understanding/index.md

-## Purpose
 Generative Artificial Intelligence, and related General AI and General Super AI are components of what already is and may be the future of intelligence and computing.
 We must effectively manage these technologies to use them to their highest potential.

-To manage these technologies we first must understand them.
+To manage these technologies effectively and responsibly _we must understand them_.
 That is a complex task, especially given the speed at which we are generating novel insights, new discoveries, backed by increasingly powerful hardware.

 That is why we created Mana Gen AI.